 NASA astronaut Loral O'Hara and 2 cosmonauts launched to International Space Station

-NASA astronaut Loral O'Hara and two Russian cosmonauts rocketed away from the Baikonur Cosmodrome in Kazakhstan Friday and set off after the International Space Station to replace three crew members wrapping up a full year in orbit.
+NASA astronaut Loral O'Hara, a veteran Russian commander and a rookie cosmonaut co-pilot rocketed away from the Baikonur Cosmodrome in Kazakhstan Friday and docked at the International Space Station three hours later, clearing the way for three other crew members to return to Earth after a full year in orbit.

+"It's incredible to be here.
+It was a beautiful launch, it was a beautiful flight," O'Hara said during a brief welcome-aboard ceremony.
+"The only thing better than seeing the Earth for the first time and seeing space station for the first time was coming through the hatch and seeing all these guys here."

 Soyuz MS-24/70S commander Oleg Kononenko, flanked on the left by co-pilot Nikolai Chub and on the right by O'Hara, blasted off from the historic Russian launch site at 11:44 a.m.
 EDT (8:44 p.m. local time), lighting up the overnight sky as the Soyuz 2.1a rocket boosted the crew into space.

-"We're all very proud of you, we know you've worked hard to get to this point," Ken Bowersox, chief of space operations at NASA, told the crew before launch.
-"I wish the capsule was big enough for all of us to go with you.
-It's a little small for that, but our hearts will be with you, we'll be watching and we'll be here when you get back."

-The launching was timed to set up a fast-track three-hour, 11-minute rendezvous with the station and an automated docking at the lab's Earth-facing Rassvet module at 2:56 p.m.
+The launching kicked off a fast-track two-orbit rendezvous with the station, an automated three-hour nine-minute chase that ended with a picture-perfect docking at the lab's Earth-facing Rassvet module at 2:53 p.m.
 EDT.

-Standing by to welcome them aboard will be Soyuz MS-23/69S commander Sergey Prokopyev, cosmonaut Dmitri Petelin and NASA astronaut Frank Rubio, who were launched to the space station last Sept.
-21 aboard a different Soyuz and are now nearing the end of an extended 371-day stay in orbit — the longest single flight yet for an American astronaut.
+Welcoming them aboard were Soyuz MS-23/69S commander Sergey Prokopyev, cosmonaut Dmitri Petelin and NASA astronaut Frank Rubio, who were launched to the space station last September 21 aboard a different Soyuz and are now nearing the end of an extended 371-day stay in orbit — the longest single flight yet for an American astronaut.

+"We look forward to spending the next week showing them around," Rubio said.
+"We know they're going to have a fantastic mission."

 Also on hand to welcome O'Hara and company: SpaceX Crew-7 commander Jasmin Moghbeli, European Space Agency astronaut Andreas Mogensen, Japanese astronaut Satoshi Furukawa and Russian cosmonaut Konstantin Borisov.
 They were launched to the station on Aug.
 26, replacing four other Crew Dragon fliers who returned to Earth Sept.
 4.